nl-digigo/visi/docs/visi1.7/Conceptual.md

 **Send messages and keep appointments**

 1.  **VISI focuses on fulfilling agreements.**

     Users can easily identify their required actions and initiate message flows for specific transactions if they have the correct role.
 They can also view response options and anticipate incoming messages.

 2.  **It is clear whether a message has arrived.**

     Due to the agreed-upon message traffic protocol, users can confirm message delivery.

 3.  **Transferring work to a new employee is seamless.**

     Because an employee has a role, a successor can be appointed during a collaboration.
 From that moment on, this successor takes over the message flow.
-It is expected of a VISI application that the successor also has the messages of the predecessor available.
+It is expected that, in a VISI application, the successor also has the messages of the predecessor available.

-4.  **The communication can be found, without mutual dependence.**\
+4.  **The communication can be found without mutual dependence.**

     If several organisations work together, they can each use their own VISI software.
-Due to the implemented message traffic protocol, two people in different organisations each have access to the information within their own organisation and the message traffic at the intersection of the other organisation in their own VISI software.
+Due to the implemented message traffic protocol, two people in different organisations each have access to the information within their organisation and the message traffic at the intersection of the other organisation in their own VISI software.

-5.  **With VISI, changes in the collaboration agreements are always traceable.**\
+5.  **With VISI, changes in the collaboration agreements are always traceable.**

     During the project, the agreements about the workflow, message content, roles and responsibilities can be changed.